pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 3.2.1 =
+* Fix XSS in the button preview in the plugin settings.

 = 3.2.0 =
 * Fix XSS in the Custom HTML options of the plugin settings.
 * Fix warning in the debug log in case of error.